Protests against SOPA and PIPA

 The January protest, initially planned to coincide with the first SOPA hearing of the year, drew publicity and reaction.
 Days prior to the action, the White House issued a statement that it would "not support legislation that reduces freedom of expression, increases cybersecurity risk, or undermines the dynamic, innovative global Internet."
-On January 18, 2012, itself, more than 8 million people looked up their representative on Wikipedia, 3 million people emailed Congress to express opposition to the bills, more than 1 million messages were sent to Congress through the Electronic Frontier Foundation, a petition at Google recorded over 4.5 million signatures, Twitter recorded at least 2.4 million SOPA-related tweets, and lawmakers collected "more than 14 million names—more than 10 million of them voters—who contacted them to protest" the bills.
+On January 18, 2012, itself, more than 8 million people looked up their representative on Wikipedia, 3 million people emailed Congress to express opposition to the bills, more than 1 million messages were sent to Congress through the Electronic Frontier Foundation, an online petition at Google recorded over 4.5 million signatures, Twitter recorded at least 2.4 million SOPA-related tweets, and lawmakers collected "more than 14 million names—more than 10 million of them voters—who contacted them to protest" the bills.

 During and after the January protest, a number of politicians who had previously supported the bills expressed concerns with the proposals in their existing form, while others withdrew their support entirely.
 Internationally, "scathing" criticism of the bills was voiced from World Wide Web inventor Sir Tim Berners-Lee, as well as the European Commissioner for the Digital Agenda.
 Some observers were critical of the tactics used; the Boston Herald described the service withdrawals as evidence of "how very powerful these cyber-bullies can be."
 Motion Picture Association of America Chairman Chris Dodd stated that the coordinated shutdown was "an abuse of power given the freedoms these companies enjoy in the marketplace today."
 Others such as The New York Times saw the protests as "a political coming of age for the tech industry."

 By January 20, 2012, the political environment regarding both bills had shifted significantly.
 The bills were removed from further voting, ostensibly to be revised to take into consideration the issues raised, but according to The New York Times, it was probably "shelved" following a "flight away from the bill".
-Opposers noted the bills had been "indefinitely postponed" but cautioned they were "not dead" and "[would] return."
+Opponents of the bills noted that they had been "indefinitely postponed" but cautioned that they were "not dead" and "[would] return".